isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The First English and Malay Dictionary.md

 The dictionary was probably useful in facilitating the already significant trade between British and local traders in the Malay world.
 In earlier decades, the Portuguese (1511) and later Dutch (1641) had invaded Melaka.
 Not only did trade thrive under the different colonial powers, the
 Malay language continued to be the *lingua franca* of trade in the East Indies.[^9]

-Bowrey, who spoke Malay fluently, made no bones about the fact that the pursuit of trade in the Malay-speaking countries was his biggest incentive for compiling the dictionary.[^10] John Leyden (see page 47), a scholar of the Malay language, called the dictionary a work of “great merit and labour” a century after its publication,[^11] while Richard O. Winstedt in his book, *Malaya* (1923), said Bowrey’s grasp of working Malay was something “to be envied”.
+Bowrey, who spoke Malay fluently, made no bones about the fact that the pursuit of trade in the Malay-speaking countries was his biggest incentive for compiling the dictionary.[^10] John Leyden, a scholar of the Malay language, called the dictionary a work of “great merit and labour” a century after its publication,[^11] while Richard O. Winstedt in his book, *Malaya* (1923), said Bowrey’s grasp of working Malay was something “to be envied”.
 Stamford Raffles himself might have benefitted from Bowrey’s mastery.
 Winstedt wrote that when Raffles sought to bring himself up to speed in Malay during his long voyage to the East, he gleaned heartily from “some antediluvian book”.
 This book could very well be Bowrey’s dictionary.[^12]

 <img src="/images/vol-11-issue-4/the-first-dictionary/D3.JPG">
-<div style="background-color: white;"> A watercolour painting of a Malay couple performing the traditional ronggeng dance by E. Schlitter, 1858. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>
+<div style="background-color: white;"> A watercolour painting of a Malay couple performing the traditional <i>ronggeng</i> dance by E. Schlitter, 1858. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>

 Bowrey, who left England in 1668 when he was barely 19 years old, likely compiled his dictionary during his return voyage home after trading in the Eastern Isles for almost 20 years.
 In 1688, Bowrey boarded the ship *Bangala Merchant* and with time on his hands during the long journey, likely scoured from his memory the vast working knowledge of Malay he had built up over the years from his travels.[^13] With no access to references, Bowrey’s corpus of Malay vocabulary